 Southampton City Council must respond within 20 working days of the date of request (four weeks).

 There are a number of exemptions contained in the Act that may unfortunately apply to a request.
 An example of this would be that the information requested contains personal information of another (this would breach Data Protection Act principles).
 However, if this is the case you will be told the reason why the information is withheld, including details of the exemption applied.
+Under the Act, we are obliged to specify which exemption is being relied upon, and, if it is not obvious, explain why the exemption applies to the information in question.

 If, following the review you are still not satisfied then you can raise your concerns to the Information Commissioner at: